andybiotic/example_stations/README.md

 `cd developer/example_stations`

 **Compile the newGRF**
-With everything setup, you can now instruct NMLC to compile the file.
+With everything setup, you can now instruct the build process to compile the file.
-`nmlc -c --grf example_stations.grf example_stations.nml`

-*Explanation:*
-- `nmlc -c --grf` instructs the NMLC runtime to compile the newGRF.
-- `example_stations.grf` is the name of the output file.
-- `example_stations.nml` is the name of the source file.
+`python build.py`

 ## Project Structure and Syntax
 #### Setting a grfid
-The first part of the NML file defines the GRF metadata.
+`src/header.nml` is used to setup and control the buold process.
+This uses a Python script to generate an NML file which is then used to compile the GRF, via NMLC.
 It is recommended that you immediately set the `grfid` to a new, unique value.
 If another GRF uses the same ID, both cannot be loaded into the same game.

 > It's convention to use the first three bytes for the creator's initials.
 The fourth byte typically identies which of the author's sets this is...

 #### Parsing the NML
-Each object in the source NML has the following structure:
+`src/example_1.nml` contains a range of objects, with some useful properties.
+In the source NML generally has the following structure:

 1. The spriteset is defined.
 These are the coordinates, bounds and offsets for the sprites on the source spritesheet.
 For a simple tile this will include two orientations, one facing SW/NE, the other SE/NW.
 ```